 Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered services.
-Amounts you pay for your plan premiums, Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
-Hearing aids do not count towards your out-of-pocket maximum.
+Amounts you pay for your plan premiums, Medicare Part

+A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.

 Medicaid (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
-State Medicaid programs vary but most health care costs are covered if you qualify for both Medicare and Medicaid.
+State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.